neodisk17/vscode-ext-flutter-color-viewer/README.md

 <br/>

 Dear All,<br/>
-On celeberation of successfull landing of changrayaan 3, I decided to make few structural changes in the plugin last year, so that new features can be easily developed.
-Today, I am excited to deliver on those promises.
-The following updates have been implemented in the plugin:
+Last year on celeberation of successfull landing of changrayaan 3, I decided to make few structural changes in the plugin, so that new features can be easily developed.Today, I’m excited to announce that these changes have been successfully implemented.
+Here’s what’s new:

 1. Implemented Telemetry & Crash Reporting 📊
 2. Added test cases ✅
-3. Refactored code where necessary 🔧
+3. Refactored code 🔧

-If you haven't used this plugin, feel free to go to you VS Code -> Extensions -> search for "Flutter Color" -> Install it and start using it.
-Do let me know your thoughts on it.
+If you haven't tried this plugin yet, head over to VS Code -> Extensions -> search for "Flutter Color" -> Install and start using it!
+I’d love to hear your feedback.

 # Upcoming Features